Laci1953/Z80AS/README.md

-# Z80AS - last update on 27 May 2022 - fixing jump optimization bug
+# Z80AS - last update on 18 March 2023 - increased jump optimization table to 512 (from 128)
 Z80 Assembler compatible with the HiTech C compiler, ZAS assembler and LINK linker

 Z80AS is a macro-assembler for Z80 microcomputers, running on the CP/M operating system.